indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 		- Unfortunately, in order to complete the Versandi Terminal Questline, you will need to complete Royal Base (Normal).
 Do not feel compelled to complete the questline.
 Come back later once you have the stats.
 	- You can also continue from the Server Continent questline into the Odaiba questline and, afterwards, the Spiral Mountain questline.
 		- If you take this route, you will also be able to complete Gabumon's Challenge - 1 all the way to Garurumon's Challenge - 1
-		- Once you progress into the Spiral Mountain areas, you'll be able to farm the materials to craft the first level of the [Spiral Keyring](https://digitalmastersworld.wiki.gg/wiki/KeyRing), an equippable gear item that starts out weak but gets stronger with each upgrade.
+		- Once you progress into the Spiral Mountain areas, you'll be able to farm the materials to craft the first level of the [Spiral Keyring](https://digitalmastersworld.wiki.gg/wiki/KeyRing), an equipable gear item that starts out weak but gets stronger with each upgrade.
 However, besides the first upgrade, the keyring requires materials from the Spiral Mountain dungeons, endgame content that you will not be ready for yet.
 - You can also opt to move into proper Early Game instead.
 While questing is important as you'll miss out on Area Completion rewards, you can also balance it with doing dungeons and keep yourself from being burned out.
 	- Before moving into Early Game proper, make sure you have the 'Omega' deck unlocked and active (as SK) or the 'Main Characters of the adventure' deck (for AA)